ViolaCello/careers-code-challenges-best-practices/README.md

 - If you built a CRUD app, spend a minute showing the upload and download functions as you narrate the steps.
 - If you built an API, show the different responses you get when you hit different endpoints or send different payloads.
-- If your app sends emails upon subscribing to a mailing list, record a test run of you signing up and receiving the email in your (test) inbox
+- If your app sends emails upon subscribing to a mailing list, record a test run of you signing up and receiving the email in your (test) inbox.

 ## How to Handle Feedback

 Sometimes, an employer may provide feedback about your submitted code challenge.
 This feedback can be negative or positive.
 How you respond is important because it may impact your advancement into future rounds of the interview process.

-  Do: Reply back with comments about what you appreciated or learned from the feedback.
+**Do:** Reply back with comments about what you appreciated or learned from the feedback.
 Show that you can not only take constructive criticism, but also apply it to future projects.
 It would be a good idea to re-submit the challenge with the applied feedback, to show enthusiasm and passion (although this is not required or expected).

-  Don’t: Become defensive.
+**Don’t:** Become defensive.
 That can be a big red flag to recruiters/employers.
 It is important to remember that feedback is not personal, and that being able to receive constructive feedback is an essential part of the development process.
 Don't defend your choice to the employer if they made it clear they thought you went about solving the problem in the wrong way.

 ## Resources